Anishpjohnson/blockuser/README.md

 ----

 # Pre-Request:
-- install pyhton3 and pip3
+- Install pyhton3 and pip3
-- please mention the user id (which we need to disable) under app.py
+- Please mention the user id (which we need to disable) under app.py
-- please create .env file with crediantials of Auth0
+- Please create .env file with crediantials of Auth0

 > Sample env file look like below: vi .env